kixi-io/Ki.KD-TypeScript/README.md

 # Ki.KD-TypeScript
-A TypeScript implementation of KD
+A TypeScript implementation of KD (pre-release)